maks-it/maks-it.github.io/articles/Linux/RHEL-Centos-Fedora/RHEL-Centos-Fedora-Setup-k8s.md

 ## Disable Swap

+On each `k8s*` node disable swap, or perform partitioning without it during system install

 * Swap configuration.
 The default behavior of a kubelet was to fail to start if swap memory was detected on a node.
 Swap has been supported since v1.22.
 And since v1.28, Swap is supported for cgroup v2 only; the NodeSwap feature gate of the kubelet is beta but disabled by default.
   * You MUST disable swap if the kubelet is not properly configured to use swap.
 For example, sudo swapoff -a will disable swapping temporarily.
 To make this change persistent across reboots, make sure swap is disabled in config files like /etc/fstab, systemd.swap, depending how it was configured on your system.